-‘Quite frankly shocking’: US virus deaths hit record levels
+US virus deaths hit record levels with the holidays ahead

 Virtually every state is reporting surges just as a vaccine appears days away from getting the go-ahead in the U.S.

-“The epidemic in the U.S. is punishing.
-It’s widespread.
-It’s quite frankly shocking to see one to two persons a minute die in the U.S. — a country with a wonderful, strong health system, amazing technological capacities,” said Dr. Michael Ryan, the World Health Organization’s chief of emergencies.
+While the impending arrival of the vaccine is reason for hope, he said, “at the moment, we have to face reality, and the reality is that we are suffering a very dire situation with the pandemic.”

+Elsewhere around the country, North Carolina’s governor imposed a 10 p.m. curfew, and authorities in Southern California and the San Joaquin Valley sent a mass cellphone text alert Tuesday telling millions about the rapid spread of the virus and urging them to abide by the state’s stay-at-home orders.

-The virus is blamed for more than 280,000 deaths and almost 15 million confirmed infections in the United States.
+The virus is blamed for more than 285,000 deaths and 15 million confirmed infections in the United States.

+Many Americans disregarded warnings not to travel over Thanksgiving and have ignored other safety precautions, whether out of stubbornness, ignorance or complacency.
+On Saturday night, police in Southern California arrested nearly 160 people, many of them not wearing masks, at a house party in Palmdale that was held without the homeowner’s knowledge.

+Before his death Friday from complications of COVID-19, 78-year-old former Alabama state Sen. Larry Dixon asked his wife from his hospital bed to relay a warning.
+“Sweetheart, we messed up.
+We just dropped our guard. … We’ve got to tell people this is real,” his friend Dr. David Thrasher, a pulmonologist, quoted him as saying.

 On Thursday, a Food and Drug Administration advisory panel is widely expected to authorize emergency use of Pfizer’s COVID-19 vaccine, and shots could begin almost immediately after that.
 Britain on Tuesday started dispensing the Pfizer vaccine, becoming the first country in the West to begin mass vaccinations.

-Still, any vaccination campaign will take many months, U.S. health experts are warning of a surge in the coming weeks, in part because of Americans’ disregard of warnings not to travel over Thanksgiving.
-Dr. Anthony Fauci, the nation’s top infectious-disease expert, said the upcoming holiday season could compound the crisis even more than Thanksgiving did.
+Still, any vaccination campaign will take many months, and U.S. health experts are warning of a continuing surge of infections in the coming weeks as people gather for the holidays.

-“It’s a very critical time in this country right now,” he told CNN on Monday.

-The WHO’s Ryan said that the U.S. is accounting for one-third of all world cases over the last several weeks and that the “brutal reality” is that holiday hugs are ill-advised.
+California officials painted a dire picture as more than 22,000 residents test positive for the coronavirus each day, with about 12% inevitably showing up at hospitals in two to three weeks.
+They fear the spike could soon overwhelm intensive care units.
+Southern California’s Riverside University Health System Medical Center went so far as to open an ICU in a storage room.

+For the sixth day in a row and 11 of the last 12 days, North Carolina hit new highs in the number of people in the hospital with COVID-19.
+The patient count has doubled over the past month to nearly 2,400.

-In Georgia, the number of confirmed and suspected coronavirus infections has soared more than 70% in the past week, and hospitals are sounding alarms about their ability to absorb new COVID-19 patients.
+In Georgia, the number of confirmed or suspected coronavirus infections has soared more than 70% in the past week, and hospitals are sounding alarms about their ability to absorb new COVID-19 patients.

-The stage is averaging more than 5,000 confirmed and suspected cases per day.
+The state is averaging more than 5,000 confirmed or suspected cases per day.
 Even then, Georgia ranks only 44th among the states for the most new cases per capita in the past 14 days because infections are spreading so rapidly everywhere else.

-Georgia is likely to record its 10,000th confirmed or suspected death from COVID-19 sometime this week.
-The state topped 500,000 confirmed or suspected infections overall on Sunday.

 More than 2,500 COVID-19 patients were hospitalized Monday statewide.
 That’s below the summer peak of 3,200 but more than double the most recent low point in mid-October.